WingsDao/wings-light-bridge/README.md

 ```
 Take a look at `truffle-config.js`, which is example of how `truffle.js` should look like and configure it for your needs (configure network parameters).

-In `truffle.js` file there is a variable `rawPrivateKey` where you need to put your raw private key (without `0x` prefix).
+In `truffle.js` file make setup:
+ - `rawPrivateKey` - put your raw private key (without `0x` prefix).
 It will be used during deploy of contracts and for signing transactions.

-Set your web3 provider in `PROVIDER` variable.
+ - Set your web3 provider in `PROVIDER` variable.
-(optional) Set api access token if your web3 provider needs it in `API_TOKEN`.
+  - (optional) Set api access token if your web3 provider needs it in `API_TOKEN`.
+ - (optional) Set the `gasPrice` to the amount which you are most comfortable with.

 ### 4. Start cli